KennethEnevoldsen/name/README.md

-# Name, the python package template which makes your dream come true
+# Name, the python package template which makes your dreams come true
 This is a GitHub template for python packages.